turingschool-examples/frontend-mod-1-prework/day_7/day7-exercises.md

         Yahoo's website has so many functionality's piled up together, making it look like an early 2000's scrapbook.
 Their news, weather, horoscope, search engine, and mailbox are all jumbled on top of each other on the front page.
 What is the main purpose and intention of this webpage?

-    b.
-USABILITY: Could you get the job done with less input from the user?
+    **b.
+USABILITY**: Could you get the job done with less input from the user?

       Good ex: https://google.com/